 Extreme weather conditions and natural disasters

-Some of our facilities and our customers’ facilities are located in areas that may be subject to extreme, and occasionally prolonged, weather conditions.
-Such extreme weather conditions may interrupt our operations and reduce the number of consumers who visit our customers in such areas, and may impede our access to customers, all of which could have an adverse effect on our business.
+Some of our facilities and our customers' facilities are located in areas that may be subject to extreme, and occasionally prolonged, weather conditions.
+Such extreme weather conditions may interrupt our operations and may impede our access to customers.

 Fuel and other transportation costs

-Fuel costs often negatively affects consumer confidence and discretionary spending.
-This could result in a reduction of the frequency and amount spent on food prepared away from home.
-Increasing fuel costs often increases product prices, and delivery costs to our customers.
-These factors affect our sales, margins, operating expenses and results.
+Fuel costs often negatively affect consumer confidence and discretionary spending.
+Increasing fuel costs increase product prices, and delivery costs.
+These factors affect our sales, margins, operating expenses and returns.

 Environmental, health and safety compliance

 Compliance is non-negotiable.
 Non-compliance results in lawsuits, investigations and reputational damage.
 We face a broad range of international, national and local laws and regulations governing issues such as discharges to air, soil and water; hazardous substances; contamination exposures; employee health and safety; and fleet safety

 - The cost of compliance is significant, and although we are committed to ensuring we remain compliant, the risk is ongoing.
 We invest in assurance teams, compliance tools and engage outsourced professional standard setters to promote the highest levels of quality and safety demanded.

 Economic conditions are tough and this could impact on customers' ability to pay us timeously.
 Even when contracts with these customers exist, if customers are unable to meet their obligations, it does adversely affect our collections, resulting often in negotiating discounts or financing terms.